-Into The Wild tells the true story of Christopher McCandles, a college graduate from California who donates all of his posessions to charity to pursue a minimalistic and solitary lifestyle in nature.
+Into The Wild tells the true story of Christopher McCandles, a college graduate from California who donates all of his posessions to charity to pursue a minimalistic and solitary life in nature.
 During his travels, he doesn’t shy away from remote hiking trails and risky adventures.
 Eventually he ends up in an abandoned bus in Alaska, where he further ponders what truly brings humans happiness.

 Into The Wild gives us more than just pretty sceneries.
 Anyone who’s ever felt out of place in our materialist society will undoubtedly be able to relate to Christopher’s incredible yet tragic story.
 It will always be one of my favourite films in the genre as it never fails to make you question what really matters in life.